 See also: What about butter?
 Is butter vegan?

 Some non-dairy butter products call themselves "butter substitutes" or "non-dairy buttery spreads".
-For simplicity, I call them "vegan margarine".
+For simplicity, I call them "vegan margarine" but others sometimes call these products "vegan butter".
 If you're checking labels looking for a vegan margarine, be sure to look out for whey, lactose, casein, and caseinate, which are dairy derivatives frequently used in margarines.

 Which Brand Is the Best Vegan Margarine to Use as a Non-Dairy Butter Substitute?